Elizabeth Lee Hazen

-Elizabeth Lee Hazen (August 24, 1885 in Mississippi – June 24, 1975) was an American microbiologist and physiologist most known for her contribution to the development of nystatin.
+Elizabeth Lee Hazen (August 24, 1885 – June 24, 1975) was an American microbiologist and physiologist most known for her contribution to the development of nystatin.
 Her education focused on science and research where she developed a passion for microbiology.
-Her peers and teachers knew her as a quick learner and a bright student.
+Her peers and teachers knew her as a quick learner and a bright student, and she was one of the first women to earn a doctorate at Columbia University in 1927.
 In 1948, she teamed up with Rachel Fuller Brown to develop nystatin, the first non-toxic drug treatment for fungal infections in humans.
 Her research had multiple applications ranging from saving infected trees to restoring paintings and artwork damaged due to mold.
+Hazen and Brown were inducted into the National Inventors Hall of Fame posthumously in 1994, the second and third women achieving that honor.

 Early life

 Elizabeth Lee Hazen was born on August 24, 1885, in Rich, Mississippi, to William Edgar Hazen and Maggie Harper Hazen.
 She was their second daughter and middle of three children.
 Her parents died when she was four, and the three children were adopted by an aunt and uncle.

 Education

 Hazen attended the Mississippi University for Women (then Mississippi Industrial Institute and College), and obtained a Bachelor of Science degree there in 1910.
 While teaching biology and high school physics in Jackson, Mississippi, she continued her education by attending summer schools at the University of Tennessee and University of Virginia.
 Following her teaching job, Hazen applied and was accepted into the Department of Biology at Columbia for graduate studies.
 She completed a Master's of Biology at Columbia University in 1917 and a Ph.D. in microbiology there in 1927, one of their first female doctoral students.
 She served as an Army diagnostic laboratory technician during World War I. In the 1920s, while studying at Columbia University, Hazen worked with ricin and its effect on Clostridium botulinum toxin.